 Medical assistants hold the entire healthcare process together.
 They serve as a liaison between patients, insurance companies, providers, and specialists.
 Patients are aware that they need medical care but may be concerned about the costs of tests and procedures.
 Medical Assistants can explain the reasoning behind each test.
 This helps to ease a patient’s mind and help them do what they need to do to get well.
 In a way, medical assistants are the heart of patient relations.

 Providers in the healthcare system know the importance of medical assistants.
 In order to fulfill all the roles of seamless quality patient care efficiently, medical assistants need training in key areas, along with hands-on clinical experience before working full time.
-If you are interested in becoming a medical assistant, check out any one of the four Career Quest Learning Centers campuses to learn how you can begin your training: Lansing 877-481-4930, Jackson 877-365-8144, Mt.
-Pleasant 877-345-8505 and our newest location Bay City 877-305-9991.
+If you are interested in becoming a medical assistant, check out any one of the three Career Quest Learning Centers campuses to learn how you can begin your training: Lansing 877-481-4930, Jackson 877-365-8144, and Mt.
+Pleasant 877-345-8505.